 Figure 26 – Raised Cosine Impulse Response

-When looking at subplot one of Figure 27, the cut off is not at the Nyquist frequency rather there is a small roll of period, reducing the spectral components of the pulse.
-This results in the signal shown in Figure 28 subplot one, where it is clear that at the point of sampling signal is representative of the original T space narrow impulse model.
+When looking at subplot one of Figure 27, the cut off is not at the Nyquist frequency rather there is a small roll off period, reducing the spectral components of the pulse.
+This results in the signal shown in Figure 28 subplot one, where it is clear that at the point of sampling the signal is representative of the original T space narrow impulse model.
 It is important to note that the point of interest is the sampled point and the wave shape before and after this point is of little interest.
-Another important note is the fact that the figure has been quantised, and hence as a result there are rounding errors, which can clear be seen on some of the sidelobes of subplot one.
-The impulse response of the filter in subplot two shows that it meets the criteria to negate ISI at the point of sampling.
+Another important note is the fact that the figure has been quantised, and hence as a result there are rounding errors, which can clearly be seen on some of the sidelobes of subplot one.
+The impulse response of the filter in subplot two shows that it meets the criteria to prevent ISI at the point of sampling.
 This is shown by the fact that the taps cross zero at integer multiples of T and has a non zero component at time zero.

 The eye diagram for this signal is shown in Figure 29 demonstrates that there is no ISI at the point of sampling; however the signal there after shows a wide time variation of zero crossing denoted by the black arrow and a considerable amount of amplitude variation denoted by the red arrow.